-Despite the large population, the Valley is home to only one public health post that employs one doctor and one nurse.
-Like most public health centers in Guatemala, they often do not have enough resources and many patients must wait hours to be seen.
-Without the means to travel to receive health care, many residents of the Valley are left with out many options to access care.
+The Valley is home to only one public health post that employs one doctor and one nurse.
+Like most public health centers in Guatemala, they often do not have sufficient resources and many patients must go without care.
+Without the means to travel to receive health care, many residents of the Valley are left with almost no options to access care.

 The top two national causes of morbidity are acute respiratory infections and intestinal parasites.
 In the Palajunoj Valley, many of these treatable illnesses also become the highest causes of mortality.
 The main causes of death in Quetzaltenango are pneumonia as a result of respiratory infections and diarrhea.
 Primeros Pasos seeks to reduce the burden of these illnesses through education and empowerment initiatives, and provision of free or low-cost healthcare services.